-Place the face felt piece on the head (on the toe part of the sock), slightly lower from the center of the head.
+Lay the face felt piece on the head (on the toe part of the sock), slightly lower from the center of the head.
 Sew it on.

-Place the white eye felt pieces on the markings as shown in the template, pin or make a small stitch at the top curve.
+Position the white eye felt pieces on the markings as shown in the template, pin or make a small stitch at the top curve.
 Sew to attach the black eye button at the top half of the white eye.
 Repeat the same to attach the other eye.

 Place the brown eye marking on the face, with the bottom half of the white and button eye exposed through the slit cut.
 Pin and sew around with brown thread or embroidery floss.

 Stitch a line along the top to create a double eyelid for the sock sloth and give it a relax and take-it-easy look.